 Animals are a cornerstone of society and important for human health.
-The Institute of Veterinary Research strives to be a leading and international recognized research organization that conducts state-of-the-art research on health, disease and well-being of animals and related public health.
-IVR research should provide the scientific foundation for innovation and debate that benefits veterinary education, veterinary practice, related public health, and the economy.
+The Institute of Veterinary Research (IVR) strives to be a respected leader in research on health, disease and well-being of animals and related public health.
+IVR research provides a solid scientific foundation for innovation and debate that benefits student education, veterinary practice, related public health, and the economy.

-- to advance veterinary sciences and related public health through discovery of the biological principles of animal health, animal disease and related biomedicine with the aim to develop novel prevention and intervention strategies (the 'One Health' concept)
+- to advance veterinary sciences and related public health through discovery of biological principles of animal health, animal disease and related biomedicine with the goal to develop novel prevention and intervention strategies;

-- to serve society by creating a challenging environment with cutting-edge multi-disciplinary expertise and research facilities that is attractive for a variety of stakeholders
+- to serve society by creating a challenging research environment with cutting-edge multi-disciplinary expertise and research facilities that benefit a variety of stakeholders;